-Oh dear, you’ve gotten a really bad haircut.
+Oh dear, a bad haircut.
 Don’t panic.

 No, I mean it – don’t panic.
 It CAN be fixed.
 Take it from someone who, believe me, has had many, many disastrous haircuts.

 I’ve honestly tried so much haircuts and styles over the years, and thankfully, the past few years, my haircuts have been looking much better – only because I know better!
-Here are my tips on how to fix a bad haircut:

-Talk to them.
 Right after you’ve finished your session, politely go up to the hairdresser and explain why this is not what you asked for.
 Don’t be afraid to honestly tell them.
 (This is what I did after my disastrous digital perm.)
-But control yourself: No swearing.
+But control yourself.
+No swearing.
 No cursing.
 Certainly no hairdryer-throwing.
 Treat your hairdresser how you would want to be treated in this situation; with respect and kindness – chances are, they will be more than happy to fix it for you – I’m sure they want happy customers.
 If you’re super mad or upset, calm yourself down a bit before talking to them.

-Play around with new looks.
-This is a good time to get your creative juices flowing. – it could be good to get a new ‘look’, especially if you’ve had the same hair for years.
+In the meantime, this could be a good time to get your creative juices flowing – it could be good to get a new ‘look’, especially if you’ve had the same hair for years.
 You might even find a look you like!
 Sometimes, a bad haircut can look better when styled differently; such as straight/wavy/curly.
 Tie it up, pin it back, twist it around, curl it, crimp it; anything.
 Something should look decent!

-Tie it up.
 When growing out my bad haircuts in the past, honestly, I just tied it up for a couple of months until it grew out and looked somewhat decent, and then I got a better cut to hide it.
 Now, I won’t suggest wearing a ponytail everyday for the next 6 months (although you could, if you don’t mind), because there are plenty of awesome hairstyles that are updos, as I show here:

 Hopefully I’ve given you some ideas on how to fix a bad haircut.
-Now over to you – how do you fix a bad haircut?
+Now over to you: how do you fix a bad haircut?